China using tactical situation on ground to its advantage says Pompeo

 "I am confident that under President (Donald) Trump, our Department of Defence, our military, our national security establishment will keep us in a position where we can protect the American people, and indeed we can be good partners with our allies from India, from Australia, from South Korea, from Japan, from Brazil, from Europe, all around the world.

-"We can be good partners alongside them and ensure that the next century remains a Western one modeled on the freedoms that we have here in the United States," he said.
+"We can be good partners alongside them and ensure that the next century remains a Western one modelled on the freedoms that we have here in the United States," he said.

 "This is something that I think people all across the political spectrum understand is a real risk.
 I don't know which of those will make it to the President's desk.
 Last week there was one that had to do with the Uighurs in China.